-- Assignment 31% of final grade (set and marked by SQA) - Question Paper 69% of final grade (set and marked by SQA) HOMEWORK Homework will be issued on a regular basis.
+- Assignment 33% of final grade (set and marked by SQA) - Question Paper 67% of final grade (set and marked by SQA) HOMEWORK Homework will be issued on a regular basis.
 Learners will have deadlines to meet for folio work so time management and the willingness to put in the extra effort where required is essential.
-CAREER INFORMATION A combination of this course and a pure science course provides a very strong foundation for further study in engineering, the sciences, or related careers.
+CAREER INFORMATION A qualification in Graphic Communication is an ideal preparation for further study or employment.
+It is particularly useful for careers in web design, graphic design, engineering and architecture.
+The expertise developed in computer-aided work would be extremely useful in any area of work where the ability to use computer packages is required eg, graphic design, advertising, publishing, technical illustration, draughtsperson, etc.